dmidlo/histdata.com-tools/docs/synthetic-event-contracts.md

 PyArrow; Arrow/Parquet helpers require the `histdatacom[arrow]` extra only when called.
 Parquet helpers use a fixed Zstandard/version/data-page configuration for stable output under the same pinned runtime.
-The file helper is intentionally non-atomic: #446 owns temporary paths, validation, checksums, and atomic publication.
+The file helper is intentionally non-atomic: callers that need the final product use #446's temporary-path validation, checksums, and atomic publication layer.

 ## Schema evolution